-To give students practice with skills, you can assign matching online resources, either from the list suggested by MAP Skills or from your own websites.
-MAP Skills automatically walks through this cycle when you use the Assign Next button or "Ready for..." card within the Assignment tab:
+To give students practice with skills identified as Needs Work, you can assign matching online resources, followed by a Mastery Check.
+After the student masters one skill, repeat the cycle for each remaining skill identified as needs work:

+MAP Skills automatically walks through this cycle when you use the Assign Next button or "Ready for..." card within the Assignment tab.

-Shortcuts for Resources
+Shortcuts for Resource Assignments

+• Multiple assignments at once-In the Assignments tab, use the "Ready for Resources" card.

+-or-

-- Multiple assignments at once-In the Assignments tab, use the "Ready for Resources" card (see "Ready For..."
-Card Rules). - -or- - One student at a time-In the Assignments tab, use the Assign Next button (see Assign Next Rules). - -or- - While using the heat map chart-Click an NW (Needs Work) status, and choose Create Assignment from the pop-up.
+- One student at a time-In the Assignments tab, use the Assign Next button. - -or- - While using the heat map chart-Click an NW (Needs Work) status, and choose Create Assignment from the pop-up.
 After you finish making the assignment (or click Cancel), the heat map chart re-appears with the same view as before: